Lie algebras and cohomology of congruence subgroups for SL_n(R): The Lie algebra associated to

 \begin{thm} Given a Lie-like filtration for the group $G$, there is an associated Lie algebra

 The Lie bracket is obtained by linearly extending the maps

 that are induced by the restriction of the commutator map. \end{thm}

 \textit{Remark.} Note that these Lie algebras are not, in general, graded Lie algebras.
-In other words, it's not necessarily true that $[x,y]=(-1)^{|x||y|}[y,x]$, and the graded Jacobi identity need not be satisfied.
+In other words, it is not necessarily true that $[x,y]=(-1)^{|x||y|}[y,x]$, and the graded Jacobi identity need not be satisfied.

 .1in